codingwithshawnyt/matplotlib-visualizer/README.md

 ## `matplotlib-visualizer`

 Are you looking to streamline your data visualization process with [matplotlib](https://matplotlib.org)?
-Enter `matplotlib_ai` - a cutting-edge tool designed to simplify graph generation through natural language commands.
+Enter `matplotlib-visualizer` - a cutting-edge tool designed to simplify graph generation through natural language commands.
 By leveraging OpenAI's GPT API, innovative prompt engineering techniques, and employing few-shot learning capabilities, `matplotlib-visualizer` eliminates the need for manual `matplotlib` coding.

 Imagine we have a dataset `data` featuring four distinct curves labeled `'a'`, `'b'`, `'c'`, and `'d'`:
 ```python